dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 * **Big fan**: Keep the same amount of filter, but run a bigger/faster motor to push air through it faster.
 * **Big filter**: Keep the same fan, but install more filters in parallel.
 This will decrease the pressure on each of them, meaning more total airflow.

-If we want to be quiet and energy-efficient, the choice is clear: Use a relatively weak fan, but with a large a filter surface area.
+If we want to be quiet and energy-efficient, the choice is clear: Use a relatively weak fan, but with a large filter surface area.

 Using more filters has a higher upfront cost --- filters aren't free.
 However, that extra cost disappears over time.
 If each filter can remove a fixed amount of particulates before it needs to be replaced, then doubling the number of filters means also doubling the replacement interval.